chillipeppersalt/presentations/PITCHME.md

-   >Basically it is  continously integrating new codes with existing one and automaically testing it and checking out the obtained code's behaviour
+   >Basically it is  continously integrating new codes with existing one and automaically testing it and checking out the obtained codes behaviour
 ---
                      - Detection of _error_ directly after every commit